 Greg was born in Los Angeles in 1961.
 While in high school, he was a foreign exchange student and lived in Norway.
 He graduated from high school in Manhattan Beach and graduated with honors from the University of Southern California with a Bachelor of Science degree in business administration and an emphasis in financial management.

 Since 1987, Greg has made his home in Carpinteria.
 In 1991, Greg founded the business which is now known as Gandrud Financial Services Corporation.
-Greg manages tax and business services, wealth management, trust administration, and real estate investments for clients in fifteen states and four countries.
+Greg manages tax and business services, wealth management, trust administration, and real estate investments for clients in fifteen states and five countries.
 During “tax season”, Greg is extraordinarily busy, often working 80-hour weeks for three months in a row.

 Because his paternal grandfather had served as an elected judge for a multi-county district in Minnesota and because his great-grandfather had served in both the Assembly and the State Senate in Minnesota, Greg learned at an early age to value service to the public.

 Since 1999, Greg has represented the First Supervisorial District for the Santa Barbara County Republican Party.
 After having served as Treasurer, Secretary, and First Vice-Chairman, Greg was unanimously elected Chairman in 2008 and unanimously re-elected in 2010.

 In November of 2002, Greg was elected to the Carpinteria City Council.
 He served on the Finance Committee and as the city’s representative on the California Joint Powers Insurance Authority, the Multi-Jurisdictional Solid Waste Task Force, and the City-County Affordable Housing Task Force.